Weed Management

 • The landholder will be working with neighbours or community groups (such as Landcare/Coastcare) to control weeds on a larger scale

 Tasman Council Weed Project Officer will provide up to two hours free weed control for eligible properties, along with advice and an action plan for future work.
-For sites that need more than two hours work property owners can choose to pay for extra hours (at a rate of $47hr) or organise their own control for the extra work needed.
+For sites that need more than two hours work property owners can choose to pay for extra hours or organise their own control for the extra work needed.

 Weeds eligible: